PashaGu14/Linkedin-App/README.md

-Hi my Name is Pasha and I am a Data Analyst pursuing my masters in Business Analytics at Georgetown
+Hi my name is Pasha and I am a Data Analyst pursuing my masters in Business Analytics at Georgetown

 Below is samples of my work that I have completed as my contribution to the data analyst space.